What’s next for Kavanaugh Supreme Court nomination as Trump orders FBI investigation?

 The Senate Judiciary Committee said in a statement Friday that it asked the White House for a “supplemental FBI background investigation” which “would be limited to current credible allegations against the nominee.”

-The investigation would primarily involve interviewing witnesses and gathering more details now that new accusations against Kavanaugh have been made public, NPR reports.
+The investigation would primarily involve interviewing witnesses and gathering more details now that these accusations against Kavanaugh have been made public, NPR reports.

 A lawyer for Mark Judge, the friend of Kavanaugh who Ford said was in the room during the alleged assault, will cooperate with the FBI if asked, CNN reports.